 The short anonymous online survey asks questions about your online dating experience.
 There are 11 multiple choice questions, some with open-ended options if you would like to elaborate.
 The survey should take between 10-15 minutes to complete.
 Follow this link to the survey.

 For this aspect of the research, I analyze screenshots of dating profiles, focusing on the written bio, photos, and preset labels to understand how people construct a sense of self identity and ask what draws them to others.
 Usernames and photos will be altered to protect your identity.

 Interviews are 30-minutes long and aim to understand your online dating story.
 I utilize open-ended questions that look to understand how language, photos, and technology work together to facilitate connection.
 Your identity will be protected through a username and interviews will be conducted in person, on the phone, or online through video chat.

 Digital Dating UX

-A 15-minute user-experience (UX) will be recorded to capture a typical session of online dating activities.
-Screen capture software will record the moves the user makes on the phone or computer while navigating through the site, swiping, liking, passing, clicking, and/or messaging, while talking through the process.
-This is called a ‘think-aloud protocol” in which the user is asked to say whatever comes into their mind as they navigate online.
-This might include what they are looking at, thinking, doing, and feeling.
-Users can user free screencast software on their computer or phone to record their dating experience or set up an appointment to be recorded by the researcher.
-Through screencasting, the user’s face is not recorded, only their voice and screen.
+A 30-minute user-experience (UX) will be recorded to capture a typical session of online dating activities.
+The recording will capture the moves you make on the phone or computer while navigating through the site, swiping, liking, passing, clicking, and/or messaging, while talking through the process.
+This is called a ‘think-aloud protocol” where you say whatever comes to mind while navigating.
+Your face is not recorded; only your voice and screen.